Aykahshi/joker_state/packages/joker_state/README.md

 ### 🎭 Joker: Local Reactive State Container

-`Joker<T>` is based on `RxInterface` and provides a local reactive state container.
-Its lifecycle is mainly managed by listeners and the `keepAlive` parameter, while providing a `whisper` API for manual control and a `batch` API for batch updates.
+`Joker<T>` is a lightweight state container based on `ChangeNotifier`.
+It's perfect for managing simple, local state.
+Its lifecycle is managed by its listeners and the `keepAlive` parameter.

 ```dart
 // Create a Joker (auto-notifies by default)